ilmartoo/LiDAR-based_anomaly_detector/README.md

 > One of `OpenBLAS` or `LAPACK` libraries are required for `armadillo` to have the needed functionalities.
 You may install them with your favourite package manager:
 >
 > ```bash
+> sudo apt install libopenblas-dev
-> sudo apt install libopenblas-dev liblapack-dev
+> sudo apt install liblapack-dev
 > ```

 You are done!
 The `CMakeLists.txt` file will compile and link them to the project for you automaticaly.